 Registration and Expo – from 2.30pm

 Please don't park on the Esplanade.
 This is YOUR bike course.
 There is ample parking in any of the side streets leading down to the Esplanade.
 We would like to keep the course clear of all vehicles for everyone's safety.
 You can do drop off while the road is open but please park off the Esplanade.
 Bike racking will take place Sunday morning.
 All racks will be numbered so make sure you rack in your correct spot.
 Body numbering is compulsory and will be done as you exit transition.
 Transition opens at 5.30am.
 Please allow enough time to rack your bike and set up your gear before transition closes at 6.45am sharp.
-There is a 1.5km walk to the swim start so we have to make sure everyone is out of transition on time.
-The swim start is located adjacent to Torquay Jetty and is best accessed via the Esplanade path to Hervey Bay Sailing club and then down to the beach from there.
-You will be able to leave a small amount of gear (thongs, shoes, water bottle etc) at our drop off spot in the Sailing Club car park, which will be brought back to transition and made available after the race.
+There is a 1km walk to the swim start so we have to make sure everyone is out of transition on time.
+The swim start is located opposite Apex Park near Zephyr Street.
+You will be able to leave a small amount of gear (thongs, shoes, water bottle etc) at our drop off spot at the start which will be brought back to transition and made available after the race.
 We’ll have plastic bags for you to write your number on.
-First wave will be in the water at 7.30am sharp.
+First wave will be in the water at 7.15am sharp.